 Owned by the famous Wahlberg brothers—actors Mark and Donnie and brother and restaurant chef Paul—this popular eatery serves up innovative burgers, fresh salads, and crowd-pleasers like Mom’s Housemade Chili and smoked bacon mac ’n’ cheese.
 The restaurant features counter service or sit-down dining.
 Grab a seat at the outdoor patio, weather permitting.

 4 Kilmarnock St.

 This sleek eatery, helmed by famed restaurateur and chef Jody Adams, a two-time James Beard Award winner, pays tribute to the “humble Greek sandwich shop.”
-The Fenway location (there are two others, in Central Square and Harvard Square in Cambridge, and Boston’s Back Bay and Beacon Hill—offers traditional Greek fare, which can be ordered either as a plate or a pita.
-Try the classic Herc, braised honey-garlic pork shoulder and whipped spicy feta, or the Mykonos salad, a spicy slaw and zucchini-feta fritters concoction.
-You can also order a fantastic Greek salad, traditional soups, and yummy Greek desserts, such as baklava crisps.
+The Fenway location—there are four others, in Central Square and Harvard Square in Cambridge, and Boston’s Back Bay and Beacon Hill—offers traditional Greek fare, which can be ordered either as a plate or a pita.
+Try the braised pork pita sandwich with spicy feta, slaw, and secret sauce or the Mykonos salad (a spicy slaw and zucchini-feta fritters concoction).
+You can also order a fantastic Greek lamb and grain bowl, traditional soups, and yummy Greek desserts, such as baklava crisps.
 Greek cocktails are available, as well.
-Catch a seat inside or on the patio, or take it to go.
+Take a seat inside or on the patio, or take it to go.

 20 Kilmarnock St.

 This Fenway outpost of the popular South End artisanal doughnut shop (there are now six locations in and around Boston with more coming soon) serves up filling doughnuts with an innovative twist.
 The doughnuts are formed from either brioche dough or cake batter, with house-made glazes, frostings, and toppings.
-The constantly rotating roster of flavors can include vanilla glaze, banana creme, chocolate old-fashioned, and the “Everything Bagel Donut,” which tastes just like it sounds.
+The roster of flavors includes vanilla glaze, salted toffee, chocolate old-fashioned, and the “Everything Bagel Donut,” which tastes just like it sounds.
 They also have a rotating selection of flavors that change by the month.
 Check their menu for current choices.
-Patrons can order full-size doughnuts and cinnamon minis (individually packaged stacks of four vanilla cake donuts rolled in cinnamon sugar), as well as decadent doughnut ice cream sandwiches and doughnut cakes (two days’ notice needed for these).
+Patrons can order full-size doughnuts and seasonal minis, as well as decadent doughnut ice cream sandwiches and doughnut cakes (a day’s notice needed for these).
 There are even vegan brioche specials, including a pear-ginger jam bismarck (a filled vegan brioche, with house-made pear-ginger jam and vanilla sugar) and a cider-glazed donut (a vegan brioche, with cider glaze, topped with sprinkles).
 They’re worth every calorie, trust us.

 1321 Boylston St.

-Eventide Fenway brings a counter-service version of the popular Portland, Maine, Eventide Oyster Company to Boston.
+Eventide Fenway brings to Boston a counter service version of the popular Eventide Oyster Co. in Portland, Maine.
 Noted for its raw oyster bar and succulent lobster rolls, Eventide offers both indoor and outdoor dining, and also serves up crudos, salads, fried seafood, and a delicious New England clam chowder.
-The menu changes daily, but it features staples like a smoked tofu sandwich and a classic cheeseburger on the menu for those who prefer something other than fish.
-Be sure to save room for dessert: the bourbon caramel soft-serve ice cream is a wonderful post-lunch treat.
+The menu changes daily, but it features staples like a smoked tofu sandwich and a classic cheeseburger, for those who prefer something other than fish.
+Be sure to save room for dessert: the brown butter soft serve ice cream is a wonderful post-lunch treat.

 1271 Boylston St.

-Named one of Boston’s best bars of 2018 by Boston magazine, this Japanese-style tavern inside the hip Verb Hotel features a menu by James Beard Award–winning chef Tim Cushman and Nancy Cushman, owners of the popular Japanese eatery O Ya in the Leather District.
+Named one of the city’s great hotel restaurants by Boston.com in 2022, this Japanese-style tavern inside the hip, rock and roll–themed Verb Hotel features a menu by James Beard Award–winning chef Tim Cushman and restaurateur Nancy Cushman, owners of the popular Japanese eatery O Ya in the Leather District.
 Diners can enjoy robata-grilled koji chicken, pork and shrimp potstickers, sushi, and a selection of small plates.
-The chic eatery sports a Japan-inspired craft cocktail list, including the popular Tokyo Tea (tequila, long-leaf green tea, Midori, and lemon), and there’s a patio for those who prefer dining al fresco.
-Patrons are required to wear face masks except when actively eating.
+The chic eatery sports a Japan-inspired craft cocktail list, including the popular Tokyo Tea (tequila, long-leaf green tea, Midori, and lemon).
+And there’s a patio for those who prefer dining al fresco.

 1282 Boylston St.

 Honeygrow offers customizable stir-fries and salads designed to appeal to every palate.
-Diners order on touchscreens, navigating between suggested options and substitutions that you can select to customize your dish.
+Diners order on touch screens, navigating between suggested options and substitutions to customize your dish.
 A chicken stir-fry can be changed to beef, pork, or vegan in just a few taps.
 The salads are particularly noteworthy, drawing on locally grown produce.
-And try one of Honeygrow’s “Honeybar” desserts to go along with your meal.
-The brownie crumble, apple pie, and fruit and granola bowls are the perfect sweet ending to your meal.
+And leave room for one of Honeygrow’s “Honeybar” desserts.
+The brownie crumble, apple pie, cheesecake, and fruit and granola bowls are the perfect sweet ending to your meal.
 Pickup and delivery are also available.

 1301 Boylston St.

 Now in a new location (they moved around the corner from their previous address in a converted gas station on Boylston Street) Tasty Burger is not your average burger joint.
 The new venue offers more seating and a decidedly more modern vibe, complete with huge windows to let the breeze in on a nice day.
 Despite the location upgrade, the restaurant retained its affordable menu.
-The Big Tasty burger and the Spicy Jalapeño burger, at just $6.75, are both an excellent value.
+The Big Tasty burger and the Spicy Jalapeño burger, at just $8.50, are both an excellent value.
 The hot dogs and chicken sandwiches are pretty tasty, as well.
-And it’s open until 11 pm weekdays and midnight on weekends, perfect for those with a case of the late-night munchies.
-Be sure to check out the $10 Starvin’ Student special: a burger or cheeseburger, side order of fries, and a can of beer.
+And it’s open until 2 am every day, perfect for those with a case of the late-night munchies.
+Be sure to check out the $12 Starvin’ Student special: a burger or cheeseburger, side order of fries, and a can of beer.